hwanggu-corgi/hwanggu-log/update.md

 ### November 1st, 2020
-1. Corgi add progress #15 in Tutorial 7 - Hungry Hippos
+1. Corgi add progress #16 in Tutorial 7 - Hungry Hippos
     - Corgi working on gathering the unknowns♥ before addressing the problem♥♥
-        - Corgi working on professor Reid's example producer and consumer problem `pc_cv_broken.c` to better understand how threads, producer and consumer problem works #3♥♥
+        - Corgi working on professor Reid's example producer and consumer problem `pc_cv.c` to better understand how threads, producer and consumer problem works #4♥♥
-            - Corgi fixing compile errors♥♥
+            - Corgi completed fixing compile errors♥♥
-            - Corgi adding file♥♥
+            - Corgi completed adding file♥♥
         - [Corgi on hold] Corgi gathering information about `Producer and Consumer` #2♥♥
         - [Corgi on hold] Corgi gathering information about `Conditional Variable` #5
         - [Corgi on hold] Corgi gathering information about `Thread API`